RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty: Analysis on Correlation and Difference between EIP and Accuracy-Based Model Rankings

-While RankLLM's competency scores exhibit a strong overall correlation with traditional accuracy-based rankings (Kendall's Tau \(\tau = 0.876\), $p < 0.001$, as detailed in \autoref{tab:model_ranking_metrics_summary}), a closer examination reveals significant and insightful differences in how individual models and groups of models are ordered.
-This section delves into these inter-model ranking variations, underscoring RankLLM's ability to provide a more nuanced perspective on model capabilities than accuracy alone.
+While EIP's competency scores exhibit a strong overall correlation with traditional accuracy-based rankings (Kendall's Tau \(\tau = 0.876\), $p < 0.001$, as detailed in \autoref{tab:model_ranking_metrics_summary}), a closer examination reveals significant and insightful differences in how individual models and groups of models are ordered.
+This section delves into these inter-model ranking variations, underscoring EIP's ability to provide a more nuanced perspective on model capabilities than accuracy alone.

 As summarized in \autoref{tab:model_ranking_metrics_summary}, the mean absolute rank change between the two methods is 1.60, with a median change of 1.0 rank position.
-Crucially, the maximum observed rank change for a model is 4 positions, indicating that for some models, the evaluation outcome under RankLLM can be substantially different from an accuracy-only assessment.
-The high Intraclass Correlation Coefficient (ICC1 = 0.974) suggest strong overall agreement in the rankings, yet the rank changes highlight the specific instances where RankLLM provides a distinct evaluation.
+Crucially, the maximum observed rank change for a model is 4 positions, indicating that for some models, the evaluation outcome under EIP can be substantially different from an accuracy-only assessment.
+The high Intraclass Correlation Coefficient (ICC1 = 0.974) suggests strong overall agreement in the rankings, yet the rank changes highlight the specific instances where EIP provides a distinct evaluation.